There are several different types of hiking, ranging from a walk on the trails in a local park to a multiple-day trek through the mountains.

 Required gear for this is similar to a day hike.
 But the goal of these hikes vary.
 You may need to carry a large pack full of equipment in some situations.
 In either case, comfortable hiking boots are essential.

-This type of hiking can be the most demanding of all since it can combine a long-distance hike combined with a summit hike over multiple days.
+This type of hiking can be the most demanding of all since it can combine a long-distance hike combined with a multiple-day summit hike.

 You will often hear this type of hike, also called backpacking or trekking.
 The trek up to the summit of Mount Everest is an extreme example of this.
 Another example could be hiking the Appalachian Trail.